Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Conclusions

 \section{Conclusions}

 We have seen how SNFs can be approached via Markov chains with the advantage that also distributions without densities can be handled in a sound way using general Markov kernels and Radon-Nikodym derivatives.
 We showed how the concept can be generalized to conditional SNFs for sampling from posterior distributions in inverse problems and gave first numerical examples.
 As future work, we would like to apply conditional SNFs to inverse problems in imaging.
-The main difficulty here is the choice of the prior distribution $P_X$, which has to be known.
-One possibility could be to learn in a first step the prior distribution by an INN as e.g.\ in \cite{CBDJ2019,DSB2017}.
-Afterwards, the inverse problem can be tackled via a conditional SNF.
-It would also be interesting to investigate the interplay of both losses of the convex combination \cite{ZZH2021}.
+Since the prior distribution $P_X$ has to be known, one possibility could be to learn in a first step the prior distribution by an INN as e.g.\ in \cite{CBDJ2019,DSB2017} or from a patch distribution \cite{HHR2021} and to tackle the inverse problem afterwards via a conditional SNF.
+It would also be interesting to incorporate other layers as variational autoencoders or diffusion flows and to investigate the interplay of both losses of the convex combination \cite{ZZH2021}.